 Phone: (904) 251-3537

 The oldest plantation still in existence in Florida is located off of A1A and Heckscher Drive, only a half mile north of the St. Johns River Ferry Landing.
 Now a National Park Service historic site, the agricultural estate includes the plantation house (closed during the week for construction), which offers a ranger guided tour and extensive grounds, including the ruins of the slave quarters.
 Kingsley Plantation is at the northern tip of Ft.
 George Island at the Ft.
 George inlet east of Jacksonville off Florida A1A.
-Open daily 9 AM to 5 PM.
+Kingsley Plantation is open daily 9 AM to 5 PM.
 The plantation house is open for limited tours on weekends 11 AM to 3 PM.
 Admission is free.

 12157 Heckscher Drive